pranavgundu/Strategy-Board/README.md

 For the best experience, especially on mobile devices, install the website as a Progressive Web App (PWA).

-> PWA is not needed for any of the features to work.
-On mobile devices, PWA will remove the browser UI for a larger app window.
+> On mobile, PWA will remove the browser UI for a larger app window.

 ## Features